 With more and more services moving to digital platforms, talented programmers and developers are becoming huge assets to firms in many different industries.

-In fact developers are the most in-demand technology professionals for 2016.
 Coding capabilities are becoming increasingly attractive as businesses become more aware of the exciting ways in which they can be practically applied.

 The fact there is pressure to teach children coding skills at school is a measure of how vital it is expected to be in the future, where everyone will have the wherewithal to construct a mobile app or website.